itzg/docker-mc-backup/README.md

 The `PRE_SAVE_ALL_SCRIPT`, `PRE_BACKUP_SCRIPT`, `PRE_SAVE_ON_SCRIPT`, and `POST_BACKUP_SCRIPT`, variables may be set to a bash script to run before and after the backup process.
 Potential use-cases include sending notifications, or replicating a restic repository to a remote store.

 The backup waits for the server to respond to a rcon "save-on" command before running the scripts.
 After, the `PRE_SAVE_ALL_SCRIPT` is run, followed by rcon "save-off" and "save-all" commands.
-The, the `PRE_BACKUP_SCRIPT` is run, followed by the backup process.
+Then, the `PRE_BACKUP_SCRIPT` is run, followed by the backup process.
 Then, the `PRE_SAVE_ON_SCRIPT` is run, followed by a rcon "save-on" command.
 Finally, the `POST_BACKUP_SCRIPT` is run.

 `PRE_SAVE_ON_SCRIPT` and `POST_BACKUP_SCRIPT` are both passed the exit code of the backup as the first argument, and the path to a log of the backup tool's output as the second argument.
 This may be used to take different actions depending on whether or not the backup failed.